The Miami Institute For Women's Health

 Receiving an accurate diagnosis is a critical component of finding the right treatment path, and advanced colposcopy is an outstanding diagnostic tool.
-It’s also one of many services available from Peter Khamvongsa, MD, FACOG, FACS, IF, of The Miami Institute of Urogynecology and Minimally Invasive Surgery, serving women from in and around Miami.
-If you experience cervical dysplasia, an abnormal Pap smear, or vulvar dystrophies, schedule a visit online or over the phone.
-Dr. Khamvongsa is the first to acquire the Digital Dysis technology in South Florida to assist on evaluation and management of abnormal cytology.
+Dr. Khamvongsa is the first to acquire the Digital Dysis technology in South Florida.

 Colposcopy is a diagnostic procedure that allows your doctor to examine the tissues of your vagina, cervix, and vulva for signs of disease using a special microscope.
 It’s an excellent diagnostic tool for the detection of: